 - 8 tablespoons 1 stick softened unsalted butter

 - 2-3 cups powdered sugar

-- Take 4 tablespoons softened butter and spread over 13x17 inch jelly roll pan lined with a silpat liner or parchment paper then sprinkle with brown sugar.
+- Take 4 tablespoons softened butter and spread on bottom of 9x13 inch pan then sprinkle with brown sugar.
 Place 4 rolls per row close to each other, about 1/2 inch apart.
 Place into a barely warm oven (turn oven to warm for 5 minutes, then turn off right before placing rolls in oven to let rise) for 45-60 minutes or until rolls have doubled in size.
 Remove rolls from oven and preheat oven to 350 degrees F. Bake rolls for 15-17 minutes or until rolls are golden brown and baked through.
 Set aside to cool slightly.

 - Place cream cheese and butter into your clean stand mixer bowl and beat until smooth and combined.
 Slowly add powdered sugar until desired consistency is achieved.
 I prefer 2-3 cups.
 Spread cream cheese frosting over warm rolls.
 Serve warm or let cool and enjoy room temperature.
 If serving the next day refrigerate then warm in the microwave individual rolls for 10-15 seconds in the microwave.